-PE contributes to the teaching of English in our school by encouraging children to describe what they have done, and to discuss how they might improve their performance.
+PE contributes to the teaching of English in our school by encouraging children to use vocabulary specific to the skills they are learning, share ideas in small and whole group situations and describe what they have done.
+This is followed by discussions about how they might improve their performance.
+In Year 6, teachers are using some of the activities and plans from Teach Active English.